microsoft/vscode-custom-data/README.md

 VS Code ships with rich [language feature support](https://code.visualstudio.com/api/language-extensions/programmatic-language-features) for HTML/CSS, such as auto-completion and hover information.
 The core of these language support are implemented in [vscode-html-languageservice](https://github.com/microsoft/vscode-html-languageservice) and [vscode-css-languageservice](https://github.com/microsoft/vscode-css-languageservice).
 In the past, these libraries were coupled to outdated schemas that define HTML/CSS entities.
 Custom data decouples these libraries from the data they use and allows VS Code to offer up-to-date support for latest HTML/CSS proposals or frameworks built on top of HTML/CSS.

+## Example

 Take this HTML auto-completion example:

 `<|`

 - `vscode-html-languageservice` determines that it should provide a list of tag names, such as `div`, `span`, `p`.
-- By default, VS Code provides data extracted from HTML spec to `vscode-html-languageservice`, so `<|` completes all HTML tags.
+- By default, VS Code provides data extracted from HTML spec to `vscode-html-languageservice`, so `<|` completes all HTML tags described in the HTML spec.
 - The `html.customData` setting and `contributes.html.customData` allows you to extend this list to include your own definition of HTML tags.

 On the one hand, we continuously curate the data VS Code provides to the HTML/CSS language services.
 For example, VS Code pulls data from [mdn/data](https://github.com/mdn/data) and [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) to provide latest information on CSS properties' usage, syntax and browser compatibility.
 By continously following the latest web spec, VS Code can provide latest information & up-to-date language support for new HTML/CSS entities.